 He has provided mediation, conflict coaching and conflict management and communication skills training and teambuilding workshops for a large and diverse range of organisations including:

-Purchase this book written by Alan Sharland, Director of CAOS Conflict Management:
+Please click on the image above or the text below to purchase this book written by Alan Sharland, Director of CAOS Conflict Management:

 CAOS Conflict Management provides mediation and conflict coaching mainly in London and the South East but provides training throughout the UK.